bnlrnz/xsite_ue/README.md

 # xsite_ue

 Unreal Engine Cave Plugin for Version 4.25.

+## Dependencies
-This works on Linux only for now because the plugin bundles VRPN
+This works on Linux only for now because the plugin bundles VRPN precompiled for Linux.
+This should be easily replaceable with the Windows version.
+Make shure to compile VRPN with the same compiler as Unreal Engine.

 ## Installation
 Clone into Plugin folder of your Unreal Engine Project or add as submodule.
 Initialize and pull git lfs.